JMarkstrom/entraYK/README.md

 ---

 ### Create a custom authentication strength definition
 This Cmdlet (Set-YubiKeyAuthStrength) adds a custom authentication strength to Microsoft Entra ID.
-The Cmdlet can either add all(!)
-FIDO2-capable YubiKeys or select YubiKey models as defined by their AAGUID.
+The Cmdlet can either add all YubiKeys (with firmware `5.7` or greater) or select YubiKey models as defined by their AAGUID.
 In addition to any defined YubiKey the Cmdlet will also add support for Temporary Access Pass (TAP) as a single use authenticator.
 The method created will be named "YubiKey" and can be selected in Conditional Access policies to require phishing-resistant MFA using YubiKeys as device-bound passkeys.
 An optional user-selected name can be provided using the -Name parameter.

-**Add a custom authentication strength using _all_ FIDO2 passkey-capable YubiKey models:**
+**Add a custom authentication strength using _all_ YubiKey models with firmware 5.7+:**
 ```powershell
 Set-YubiKeyAuthStrength -All
 ```